 Course Evaluation

 Students are expected to initiate discussion with the instructor about any aspects of this course.
-Students will be asked to complete a course evaluation form at the end of the course.
-Students will also be asked to complete a program exit questionnaire.
+Students will be asked to complete an exit questionnaire at the end of the program.
+Your participation in completing this questionnaire is valued.

 Attendance